allgreed/kasprowicz.pro/content/about.md

 The quotes in this section, unless stated otherwise, are from [Understand Myself](https://www.understandmyself.com/) report of yours truly and the adjectives ("high", etc.) denote "relative to a [non-existing] perfectly average human".
 I aimed to pick out the fragments that apply to me the most.

-I'd try to highlight the lowlights as well - trait manifestations are neither good nor bad, they're a trade-off.
+I'd try to highlight the **lowlights as well** - trait manifestations are neither good *nor* bad, they're a particular trade-off.

 ### High Extroversion